Top things to do in Tasmania

 • Golfing in Tasmania

 With more than 65 courses, Tasmania is a gifted golfing destination.
-Favourites with Kiwis include Barnbougle Dunes in Bridport, Barnbougle Lost Farm, Ratho Farm (Australia's oldest course) and the Tasman Club, on the way to Port Arthur.
+Favourites with Kiwis include Barnbougle Dunes and Barnbougle Lost Farm in Bridport, Ratho Farm (Australia's oldest course) and the Tasman Club, on the way to Port Arthur.

 Tasmanian art and culture

-Tasmania has a rich history embroidered with dark tales of British occupation, convict labour and colonial hardships.
+Tasmania has a rich history embroidered with dark tales of British occupation, convict labour, colonial hardships and the enduring connection to country of the palawa (Tasmanian Aboriginal) people.
 It also has a passion for innovative art that has resulted in one of the world's best modern art museums.

 • Mona - Museum of Old and New Art

-In recent times, Mona has put Hobart firmly on the radar of the world's art appreciators.
-Created by David Walsh, a colourful art collector and businessman, it's a mind-boggling experience that you can get to by boat.
+Since opening in 2011, Mona has put Hobart firmly on the radar of the world's art appreciators and it's certainly one of the best things to do in Hobart.
+Created by David Walsh, a colourful art collector and businessman, it's a mind-boggling experience that's always evolving.
+While you can drive to Mona, the ultimate way to get there is by boat from downtown Hobart.
 As well as provocative and unexpected art, Mona is about exceptional food and drink.
 Above and below the ground, it's out of this world.

 • Cataract Gorge Reserve

-Launceston's most famous natural attraction is Cataract Gorge Reserve.
+In Launceston, Tasmania's second-largest city, the must-see natural attraction is Cataract Gorge Reserve.
 You'll find amazing river and rock scenery, complemented by Victoriana structures.
-As well as a choice of walking trails, a very cool outdoor (free) pool and there's a scenic chairlift and suspension bridge.
-Duck Reach Trail leads to historic Duck Reach Power Station (now a museum).
+The reserve includes a choice of walking trails, an outdoor pool (free), a scenic chairlift and a suspension bridge.
+Duck Reach Trail leads to historic Duck Reach Power Station, where interpretative panels tell the station's story.

 One of the best free Hobart attractions, the Battery Point Sculpture Trail links numerical exhibits that explain the city's interesting past.
 While you're soaking up some history, you'll enjoy great views of the port and lower Derwent Estuary.
 The historical buildings of Battery Point are pretty special too.